OwenCochell/PaperMC-Update/README.md

 4. The selected version is downloaded to a temporary directory located somewhere on your computer (This directory is generated using the python tempfile module, meaning that it will be generated in a safe, unobtrusive manner, and will be automatically removed at termination of the script).
+5. The integrity of the file will be checked using the SHA256 hash provided by the PaperMC API.
+If this check fails, the install will cancel.
-5. The currently installed version of the server is backed up to the temporary directory, and deleted.
+6. The currently installed version of the server is backed up to the temporary directory, and deleted.
 This option can be disabled if you so choose.
-6. The newly downloaded server jar is moved from the temporary directory to the path of the old server, and will retain the name of the old server(If an error occurs for any reason during the instillation procedure, then the script will attempt to recover your backed up version of the old server from the temporary directory).
+7. The newly downloaded server jar is moved from the temporary directory to the path of the old server, and will retain the name of the old server(If an error occurs for any reason during the instillation procedure, then the script will attempt to recover your backed up version of the old server from the temporary directory).

 This is the default operation of this script.
 However, you can fine tune the update process using the command line options listed below.

 # Command Line Options:

 The following command line options are available: